ClicShopping/ClicShopping_V3/README.md

  All informations are available at the forum https://www.clicshopping.org The modules are available on Github (Official and Community) or by an internal install.

-#Requirement
+#Requirement (more information in the wiki)
 Apache 2.4<br>
-MYSQL 7 / MariaDb / Postgres<br>
+MYSQL 7 / MariaDb 10.3 / Postgres<br>
 PHP > 7.4.3
+More information in the Wiki

 #Installation
  Step1 : Download ClicShopping : https://github.com/ClicShopping/ClicShopping_V3/archive/master.zip
  Step2 : Install Clicshopping : https://www.mysite.com/install
-More information in the Wiki on the forum
+More information in the Wiki

 #Checklist
 - [x] read this README document